Mobile-App-Group-7/NostraMusik/README.md

 **Required Must-have Stories**
 For NotraMuse, we identified the following “must-have” features which a user needs to be able to perform for the app to work:

+After Sprint 1 most use cases are made in parts and just need to be joined to have the completed user story

 * User can login
 * User can sign up
 * User stays logged in across restarts
 * User can explore the top artists, tracks and albums world wide and default location set as the U.S.
 * User can search for tracks, albums, and artists
-* User can see detailed information about a track, artist, album
+[x] User can see detailed information about a track, artist, album
 * User can add searched tracks to personalize playlist
 * User can play previews from saved tracks on the playlist
 * User can play previews from searched tracks